bglynch/planning-finder/README.md

         - As a **Home Buyer**, I would like to view planning applications of the house im interested in buying so I can see if work has been done to the house in recent years.
         - As a **Home Buyer**, I would like to view planning applications of the houses near the house I'm interested in buying so I can see if it would be likely that I could build an extension.
     -   #### Home Owner
-        - As a **Home Owner**, I would like to see if there will be any construction near my house that will impact me.
+        - As a **Home Owner**, I would like to see a list of recent planning in my locality so that I will aware of any construction near my house that will impact me.
+    -   #### Architect
+        - As a **Architect**, I would like to keep a list of planning applications of homes I find inspiring so that I can use them as a reference point when I am designing a new home.

 -   ### Design
     -   #### Research
         - Research was done into other map based websites to get inspiration for the layout.